This site requires a more recent version of Adobe Flash Player to function properly.

 Huge R&D budget and product innovation

-P&G annually invests about $2 billion in research & development, 60% more than its closest competitor, Unilever and more than most of its competitors combined.
-It helps P&G launch improved and innovative products at regular intervals to maintain, as well as expand its market share.
+P&G invests about $2 billion annually in research & development, 60% more than its closest competitor, Unilever and more than most of its competitors combined.
+The high R&D outlay helps P&G launch improved and innovative products at regular intervals to maintain, as well as expand its market share.
 The latest examples of innovation by P&G include Gillette Fusion ProGlide, Crest 3D White, Laundry additives and the Pampers thinness and absorbency upgrade.
 Trefis believes that innovation, particularly in the premium categories, is the key to driving profitability as P&G already has significant scale and a high level of concentration in developed markets like the US, Western Europe and Japan.

 Sustained marketing efforts to defend market share